Sandruski/rts-group-movement/docs/README.md

 **1. Pathfinding module.** _Already implemented_.<br>
 **2. Movement module.** _Needs to be implemented_.

 Since the first one, the Pathfinding module, will be already implemented, we will focus on the implementation of the second one, the Movement module.
-The Movement module will be in charge of managing groups and units, and the execution of their individual paths (provided by the Pathfinding module).
+The Movement module will be in charge of managing groups and units, plus the execution of their individual paths (provided by the Pathfinding module).

 ### Groups and Units

+Once created the Movement module, we have to build two structs, one for managing groups and the other one for managing units.
+These structs come in handy especially if the game handles groups of units of different types.
+One group may be the player units and the other one may be the enemy units, so when they cross, units from one grup can start attacking units from the other group.

+###### Groups

+The UnitGroup contains several units, although the group behaves as a single entity:
+- The units within the group always have close goals.
+- There are internal collisions within the units of the group.
+If any space is left between some of the members of the group, a non-grouped unit can occupy it.

 <img src="Images/unitGroup.PNG" width="400"><br>
 _Struct for a group of units_

+Groups can also have the following properties:
+- Maximum speed at which the group can move while still keeping together: it is determined by the speed of the slowest unit, or the slowest unit moves a little faster when it is in a group or has a temporary speed boost in order to catch up.
+- Centroid of the group: reference point for the group.
+- Commander for the group: unit that does the pathfinding for the group and decides which route the group as a whole takes.

+###### Units

+The SingleUnit struct is contained by a unit.
+It handles all the necessary information regarding the unit's movement and keeps it updated.
+If the unit changes its group, a pointer to the new group will be saved in this struct.

 <img src="Images/singleUnit.PNG" width="400"><br>
 _Struct for a single unit_

 ### Simple Movement Algorithm

+When a unit is ordered to move, it runs through a state-based movement algorithm.
+The states of the unit's movement are:
+**1. Wait for path:** if the unit has a valid goal, a path is requested to the Pathfinding module.<br>
+**2. Follow path:** the unit moves from one waypoint of the path to the next one.
+This state also manages the collision prediction and avoidance for the unit.<br>
+**3. Goal reached:** when the unit reaches its goal, it goes to this state.<br>
+**4. Increase waypoint:** when the unit reaches its next tile, this state updates the next tile with the next waypoint of the path.

 <I>StarCraft</I> relies almost solely on the pathfinding algorithm A* to move units from one point to another, mapping every single node that the unit needs to traverse over.
 In <I>StarCraft II</I>, a lot of the pathfinding is lef up to the unit, and waypoints are kept to minimum.